 © Nucleus Medical Media, Inc.

-- Constant pain or dull ache in the pelvis
+- Constant pain or a dull ache in the pelvis

 - Burning, shooting pain

-- Urgent need to pass stool or urine
+- An urgent need to pass stool or urine

 - Pain that comes and goes

 - Pain that ranges from mild to severe

 - Pain while sitting for a long time

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 You will also be asked about your pain.